Seamissions/emissions-pipeline/README.md

 ### About

 This repository hosts the code for assigning *broadcasting* and *non-broadcasting* emissions estimates (in metric tons) for 9 pollutants (CO2, CH4, N2O, NOX, SOX, CO, VOCs, PM2.5, PM10) to FAO catch (in metric tons).
+More about the analysis can be found [here](https://seamissions.github.io/emissions-pipeline/).

 ### Data